lucaong/gwooks/README.md

 # Tell Gwooks::App to use your class
 Gwooks::App.use_webhook MyActions

-# Gwooks::App sets up an endpoint on POST /"
+# Gwooks::App responds to "POST /"
 run Gwooks::App
 ```